RTEMS/rtems-docs/c-user/timer_manager.rst

 ------------

 The Timer Server task is responsible for executing the timer service routines associated with all task-based timers.
-This task executes at a priority higher than any RTEMS application task, and is created non-preemptible, and thus can be viewed logically as the lowest priority interrupt.
+This task executes at a priority specified by :ref:`rtems_timer_initiate_server() <rtems_timer_initiate_server>` and it may have a priority of zero (the highest priority).
+In uni-processor configurations, it is created non-preemptible.

 By providing a mechanism where timer service routines execute in task rather than interrupt space, the application is allowed a bit more flexibility in what